lukegeiger/LGFlapJackStackView/README.md

 -(NSString*)graphAsCSVStringWithLeftBarName:(NSString*)leftBarName rightBarName:(NSString*)rightBarName;
 ```

-As a reminder, to add a CVS string to an email attachment, you would do something like the following.
+As a reminder, to add a CSV string to an email attachment, you would do something like the following.

 ```objective-c
 //An excerpt from the demo.